Generic Name: Selegiline Transdermal System (se LE ji leen)

 - If you are using another drug that has the same drug in it.

 - If you take any drugs (prescription or OTC, natural products, vitamins) that must not be taken with selegiline transdermal system, like certain drugs that are used for low mood (depression) or other mood problems, pain, seizures, weight loss, and the common cold.
-There are many drugs that must not be taken with this medicine.
+There are many drugs that must not be taken with selegiline transdermal system.

 - If you have taken certain drugs used for low mood (depression) like isocarboxazid, phenelzine, or tranylcypromine or drugs used for Parkinson's disease like rasagiline in the last 14 days.
 Taking selegiline transdermal system within 14 days of those drugs can cause very bad high blood pressure.

 - If you have taken fluoxetine within the last 5 weeks.
-Do not start this medicine if you have taken fluoxetine within the last 5 weeks.
+Do not start selegiline transdermal system if you have taken fluoxetine within the last 5 weeks.

 - If you have any of these health problems: Kidney disease or liver disease.

 - If the patient is a child.
 This medicine is not approved for use in children.

 - If you are breast-feeding.
 Do not breast-feed while you take selegiline transdermal system and for 5 days after your last dose.

 This is not a list of all drugs or health problems that interact with selegiline transdermal system.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take selegiline transdermal system with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Selegiline Transdermal System?